flackdl/cloud9-docker/README.md

     docker-compose up -d

-With basic authentication: copy `.env.template` to `.env`, update accordingly and re-run the docker-compose command.
+To run with basic authentication: copy `.env.template` to `.env`, update accordingly and re-run the docker-compose command.

 *NOTE:* you must run `docker-compose down` first if you change the user/pass because the image will be cached otherwise.